dlewburg/data-structures-and-algorithms/java/datastructures/README.md

 ## Linked List Insertions

-Take an existing Linked List program and insert values at the end, before, or after a particular node.
+Take an existing Linked List program and insert values at the k-th value at then end of the list

 ### Approach & Efficiency